 Growing Strawberries in Alberta

 I remember when I was a child, touring a strawberry U-pick place and eating my first taste of that big, juicy, fresh garden-grown strawberry.
-Let me tell you, store-bought strawberries didn't hold a candle to the punch of sweet flavour that fresh strawberry had!
+Let me tell you, store-bought strawberries didn't hold a candle to the punch of sweet flavor that fresh strawberry had!

 Chose a sunny location with a minimum of 6 hours of sunlight for your strawberry patch.
 Strawberry plants enjoy warmth and grow best in nutrient-dense, well drained soil.
 Add compost to your soil prior to planting your strawberries.
 For more tips on soil read How to Improve your Garden Soil.

-June Bearing Strawberries - June Bearing Strawberries produce one large crop of strawberries in late spring or early summer.
+June Bearing Strawberries produce one large crop of strawberries in late spring or early summer.
 June Bearing strawberries tend to produce larger berries than other varieties.
 These plants send out lots of runners.
 These are a great choice if you are growing strawberries for preserving!
 Varieties that grow well in zone 3 Alberta include Kent, Honeoye, Bounty, Cavendish, Cabot and Clooscap.

-Day Neutral Strawberries - Day Neutral strawberries produce fruit continuously through the growing season without taking a break like Ever Bearing strawberries.
+Day Neutral strawberries produce fruit continuously through the growing season without taking a break like Ever Bearing strawberries.
 Day Neutral strawberries are another great choice if you are wanting strawberries just for eating fresh.
 Varieties for zone 3 include Tristar, San Andreas, Seascape, Albion and Fern.